Trusted media brand of the Chartered Institute of Housing

 The CIH’s latest UK Housing Review, published today, argued that the supply of private rented homes in UK cities and holiday destinations popular with tourists could be seriously affected by the rising popularity of such short-term let properties.

-The report, written by a group of academics and housing specialists, suggested that in Greater London there were 77,000 Airbnb lets, with more than 8,000 in Westminster, 7,500 in Tower Hamlets and nearly 6,000 in Hackney.
+The report, written by a number of academics and housing specialists, suggested that in Greater London there are 77,000 Airbnb lets, with more than 8,000 in Westminster 7,500 in Tower Hamlets and nearly 6,000 in Hackney.